stickbear2015/cr-the-experience/Cosmic rage/help files/readme.txt

 1. To install this soundpack, first go and obtain it.
 Several methods have been implemented for downloading the soundpack as well as all future updates.
 		1.1.1.
 There is the standard .zip file.
 The link to obtain this is, https://www.dropbox.com/sh/e4pzogzqb4q2uub/AACo6YI_wiviAvpBu7Ti3g5Ta?dl=0
 		1.1.2.
 A shared Dropbox folder has been created as well.
 If you'd like to be invited to the folder, just let a soundpack developer know in game, and you will be invited as soon as possible.
-1.1.3, there is an unofficial google drive folder available for downloading the soundpack.
-The availability is not guarantied by the  main developers of the soundpack.
-The link is > https://drive.google.com/drive/folders/1G3g-jpuYPtrSII_TjNTQrgeReoLu4XxE?usp=sharing
+1.1.3, google drive link, this folder is synced with the main dropbox folder, so it will be up to date all the time, as long as the dropbox folder is being updated. the link is, https://drive.google.com/drive/folders/13DGSRHHGPJAZRtvhpp-HcxpmdEdywE-k?usp=sharing
 	note, the developers of this pack advise of the usage of the Nathan Tech VIP mud soundpack installer, it lets you setup  and update your soundpacks without ddealing with the character dialog. download it from, https://www.nathantech.net/nathantechsoftware.php
 2. Manual install.
 You will need to go and make sure all the information is correct in the connection setup wizard within VIPMud. several questions have been asked about this, so answers will be provided.